Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 Firecrawl homepage screenshot

-It's also fully open source (83,000+ GitHub stars) and self-hostable for teams with data residency or compliance requirements.
+With over half a million developers using it, Firecrawl has become the default web data layer for AI teams building RAG pipelines, research agents, and data extraction workflows.
+It's also fully open source (110,000+ GitHub stars) and self-hostable for teams with data residency or compliance requirements.

 FeatureFirecrawlBing Search API